suculent/apprepo/README.md

 # Future Features
 - Submit to AppRepo completely automatically
 - Upload a new ipa file to AppRepo without Xcode from any Mac
-- Maintain your app metadata locally and push changes to AppRepo
+- Maintain your app manifest locally and push changes to AppRepo
 - Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)
 - Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server